 Afghanistan Background

-Afghanistan had approximately 2,135,588 tobacco smokers aged 15 years and older, based on crude prevalence estimates, as of 2022.
-The adult smoking prevalence rate was reported at 9.2%, with a significant difference between genders: 16.6% among males and 1.8% among females.
+Afghanistan had approximately 2,1 million tobacco smokers aged 15 years and older, based on crude prevalence estimates, as of 2024.
+The adult current smoking prevalence rate was reported to be 8.7%, with a significant difference between genders: 15.8% among males and 1.6% among females.
 This represents a decrease from previous years, as in 2020, the prevalence among males was 17.7% and females 2.1%.
-In 2019, the adult daily tobacco smoking prevalence was 7.6%, with considerable difference between genders: 12.6% among males and 2.2% among females.
+In 2019, the adult daily tobacco smoking prevalence was estimated to be 7.6%, with considerable difference between genders: 12.6% among males and 2.2% among females.
 The total number of deaths attributed to tobacco smoking was 9,151 in 2021, with males accounting for 6,555 of these deaths and females 2,596 deaths.
 This indicates that the tobacco smoking-related deaths constituted 3.36% of all deaths in the country, with a higher impact on males at 4.27%, compared to females at 2.18%.
-These figures highlight the ongoing public health challenge posed by tobacco smoking in Afghanistan, demonstrating the need for continued and enhanced public health measures to mitigate smoking-related morbidities and mortalities.
+These figures highlight the ongoing public health challenge posed by tobacco smoking in Afghanistan, demonstrating the need for continued and enhanced public health measures to mitigate smoking-related morbidities and mortalities in the country.

 Prevalence